openzfs/zfs/README.markdown

 ZFS on Linux, which is also known as ZoL, is currently feature complete.
 It includes fully functional and stable SPA, DMU, ZVOL, and ZPL layers.

-Full documentation for installing ZoL on your favorite Linux distribution can be found at: http://zfsonlinux.org
+Full documentation for installing ZoL on your favorite Linux distribution can be found at: [zfs on linux web site](http://zfsonlinux.org)

 The goal of this fork, is to jsonify all ZFS commands output (such as zfs list, zpool list).
 To do so, we reuse some existing functions and have implemented the "-J" and "-j" flags, we used the json library of joyent based on nvpairlib : https://github.com/joyent/illumos-joyent/blob/master/usr/src/lib/libnvpair/nvpair_json.c.

 The option "-J" is for json output.

-The option "-j" is for an ldjson output (http://en.wikipedia.org/wiki/Line_Delimited_JSON).
+The option "-j" is for an ldjson output ([ldjson wikipedia](http://en.wikipedia.org/wiki/Line_Delimited_JSON)).

 This feature request from Alyseo and project goal history is available here :